Medicare covers a lot, but many older Americans who enroll in the health care program need other insurance as well.

 A new enrollee does not have to join all aspects of Medicare:

 - Medicare Part A: Also known as “original Medicare,” Medicare Part A covers hospital visits.
 This coverage resembles a catastrophic plan and requires no premium.
-If you or your spouse didn’t earn wages long enough to qualify for Medicare, you may be required to pay a premium for Part A.
+If you or your spouse didn’t earn wages long enough to qualify for Medicare, you might be required to pay a premium for Part A.

-- Medicare Part B: This component pays for doctor’s visits and it typically requires a premium which is currently about $135 a month, though people with low incomes can qualify premium-free.
+- Medicare Part B: This component pays for doctor’s visits, and it typically requires a premium which is currently about $135 a month, though people with low incomes can qualify premium-free.
 (Premiums and income requirements may change each year.)